Guide to Dependent Life Insurance (2026)

 Blog Icon

-This coverage is an employee benefit tied to your employment.
+This coverage is an employee benefit that is contingent on your employment.
 In other words, this employer-sponsored optional life insurance will stop if you take a new job.

 How does dependent life insurance work?